JMM central committee member shot dead in J’khand | Law-Order

 - India

-A central committee member of the ruling JMM in Jharkhand was shot dead by unidentified persons in Garhwa district on Thursday evening, police said.
+A central committee member of the ruling JMM in Jharkhand has been shot dead by unidentified miscreants in Garhwa district, police said.

-The incident occurred around 6.30 pm in Chinia village of the district, around 200 km from the state capital Ranchi, when Ayub Ansari, aged 58, was shot at by the miscreants, a senior officer said. ''Some criminals opened fire at Ansari in his village.
-He was brought to the Garhwa Sadar Hospital where doctors declared him brought dead.
-We are investigating the matter and the persons involved in the crime will soon be arrested,'' Chinia Police Station in-charge Virendra Hansda said.
+Ayub Ansari, 58, was gunned down on Thursday evening at Chinia village in the district, around 200 km from state capital Ranchi, they said.

+''Some criminals opened fire at Ansari in his village.
+He was brought to the Garhwa Sadar Hospital where doctors declared him dead.
+We are investigating the matter and those involved in the crime will soon be arrested,'' Chinia Police Station in-charge Virendra Hansda said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)